jmcastelo/MorphogenCV/README.md

 * **Gamma**: exponent of non linear mapping.

+### Invert colors

+Creates the negative of an image by bitwise not operator.

 ### Laplacian

 Calculates the Laplacian of an image.
 Works best for silhouette definition if applied after a blur operation.
 For more information see this [OpenCV tutorial](https://docs.opencv.org/master/d5/db5/tutorial_laplace_operator.html).
 [OpenCV function documentation.](https://docs.opencv.org/master/d4/d86/group__imgproc__filter.html#gad78703e4c8fe703d479c1860d76429e6)